composer/composer/doc/04-schema.md

 with a valid version or special branch name like master, you can set patterns for branch names, that should be handled as dev version branches.

+This is really helpful when you have dependencies using "self.version", so that not dev-master, but the same branch is installed (in the example: latest-testing).

 An example:

 If you have a testing branch, that is heavily maintained during a testing phase and is deployed to your staging environment, normally "composer show -s" will give you `versions : * dev-master`.